-Position: Associate Professor, Department of Orthopaedic Surgery; Chief, Division of Adult Reconstructive Surgery
+Position: Associate Professor and Iterim Chair, Department of Orthopaedic Surgery; Chief, Division of Adult Reconstructive Surgery

 Medical School: Medical College of Ohio, Toledo, Ohio, 1979